The chilling case of Heather Mack

 After serving seven years in an Indonesian jail for murder, Mack was extradited to the US where she was arrested on arrival and hit with fresh charges of conspiracy to murder in November 2021.

-After years of fighting for her freedom – and blaming her mother for her own senseless killing – Mack, now 27, has now revealed her intentions to change her plea at a hearing in Illinois court on Friday.
+After years of fighting for her freedom – and blaming her mother for her own senseless killing – Mack, now 27, pleaded guilty in federal court in Illinois on Friday morning to one count of conspiracy to kill a US national.

+“I plead guilty, your honor,” she told US District Judge Matthew Kelley.

+Under the terms of the agreement, prosecutors recommend she faces a maximum sentence of 28 years in prison, with consideration given to the time she’s already served in Indonesian prison.

+“I have to make up my own mind,” he said.
+A sentencing date was set for 18 December.

-Speaking to The New York Post last week, Mack said she believed she had served her time in Indonesian prison and didn’t think she should be facing charges in the US.
+Speaking to The New York Post last week, Mack said – despite plans to change her plea – she believed she had served her time in Indonesian prison and didn’t think she should be facing charges in the US.

 “I have served nearly 10 years in prison.
 I felt that I had done my time, so I was gung-ho for trial,” she said.